 Others lose their faith not because of education but because of mistreatment.
 This often goes hand in hand with being secluded as a youth and then not seeing the world until one becomes older.
 One victim of this was Aleister Crowley, the godfather of witchcraft.
 He came from the Plymouth Brethren.

 In summation, until fundamentalists stop demonizing education, free thought, open discussion, and anyone who disagrees with them, they will continue to drive both Christians and non-Christians away from the faith.

 This is perhaps the number one criticism by non-Christians towards Christianity.
-While Christ called everyone to follow Him and not His followers, most non-Christians tend to still look towards His followers for direction.
-While I always maintain that this is a bad idea, it is human nature to look at a religion’s most tangible assets when deciding if you like it; the adherents.
+While Christ called everyone to follow Him and not His followers, most non-Christians tend to look towards His followers for direction.
+While I always maintain that this is a bad idea, it is human nature to look at a religion’s most tangible asset when deciding if you like it; the adherents.
 Thus, the followers of Christ MUST accurately represent the teachings of Jesus.

 3. Culture Wars

 This last issue might be more closely tied to fundamentalist denominations but I’ve seen it across the board.
 The Christian culture wars were born out of fear and hate.
 Christians cannot handle the fact that the religious landscape of America and other countries is changing.
 As a result, they lash out against non-Christians under the guise of “history”, “culture”, or “tradition.”

 We see this manifested in the War on Christmas, War on Science, and anything that presents itself as a non-Christian value.
 Unfortunately, mandating things and demanding things to be more Christian in the name of tradition or history is neither American nor Christian.
 The only thing it does is make the culture, that Jesus wants you to save, into the enemy that needs destroyed.
 This will eventually lead to the opposite of what Jesus wanted.
 You will be at war with the world rather than helping with redeeming it.